damianhakert/damianhakert.github.io/source/handbook/index.md

 1. All written communication happens in English, even when sent one on one, because sometimes you need to forward an email or chat.
-1. Use **asynchronous communication** when possible (issues and email instead of chat), issues are preferred over email, email is preferred over chat.
+1. Use **asynchronous communication** when possible (issues and email instead of chat), issues are preferred over email, email is preferred over chat, announcements happen on the team call agenda, and [people should be able to do their work without getting interrupted by chat](https://m.signalvnoise.com/is-group-chat-making-you-sweat-744659addf7d#.21t7089jk).
 1. It is very OK to ask as many questions as you have, but ask them so many people can answer them and many people see the answer (so use issues or public chat channels instead of private messages or one-on-one emails) and make sure